mattgbotha/the-veggie-brothers/README.md

 - 🛒 Add-to-cart functionality
 - 🥗 Display of fresh produce with clean UI
 - 🌿 Tailwind-based design (responsive layout loading...)
+- 🧺 Cart view — A dedicated window to view and manage cart items and place orders.

 ---